datacamp/string-manipulation-in-sql-live-training/README.md

 *List three or more examples of skills that you expect learners to have before beginning the live training*

-> - Can draw common plot types (scatter, bar, histogram) using matplotlib and interpret them
+> - Can use SELECT queries to retrieve data from PostgreSQL database
-> - Can run a linear regression, use it to make predictions, and interpret the coefficients.
+> - Can use PostgreSQL built-in functions in SQL queries
-> - Can calculate grouped summary statistics using SELECT queries with GROUP BY clauses.
+> - Understands what a user-defined function is and how to use one in SQL queries

 ## Step 3: Prerequisites